Please review the fact sheets below:

 WHAT IS THE AWARDING CRITERIA FOR CONTINUING OREGON PROMISE RECIPIENTS?

-For students who began receiving the Oregon Promise Grant in 2023-24 or earlier, they will be notified if they are authorized or not for a 2024-25 award starting in late May 2024.
+For students who begin receiving the Oregon Promise Grant in 2024-25 or earlier, they will be notified if they are authorized or not for a 2025-26 award starting in late May 2025.
 Students must meet all requirements for renewal, including submitting the FAFSA or ORSAA by JUNE 1.

 WHAT IS THE AWARDING CRITERIA FOR APPLICANTS IN FUTURE YEARS?